uhub/awesome-actionscript-sorted/README.md

 * [revisit](https://github.com/MoritzStefaner/revisit) - revisit is a real-time visualization of the latest twitter messages (tweets) around a specific topic.
 Use it create your own twitter wall at a conference or an ambient display at your company or whatever other idea you come up with.
 In contrast to other twitterwalls, it provides a sense of the temporal dynamics in the twitter stream, and emphasizes the conversational threads established by retweets and @replies.
 You will need Flash CS4 to compile the sources.
 * [robotlegs2-signals-feathers-flickr-example](https://github.com/thepalebluedot/robotlegs2-signals-feathers-flickr-example) - A simple architecture test for a Flickr gallery application based on Robotlegs2, Feathers and Signals.
 * [BirdBase](https://github.com/vishvish/BirdBase) - AS3 Microsite Framework -  Birdbase is stable and we're about to launch a production site with it, so that seems like a good point to go 1.0.
 But we need to write some docs and guides to really hit that.
 And maybe some tests.
-* [As3Pathfinder](https://github.com/azakhary/As3Pathfinder) - as3pathfinder is a Grid Path finding Library written on Action Script 3.
-It is finding shortest route from start point to end on a 2D grid for given map of obstacles.
-Utilizes Dijkstra's algorithm.
 * [node-flash-game](https://github.com/talltyler/node-flash-game) - testing out node.js for realtime flash games
 * [ActionScript-3-Development-Task-Contests](https://github.com/mikechambers/ActionScript-3-Development-Task-Contests) - Repository for files and submissions from the ActionScript 3 Development Task Contests
 * [Four-ways-to-link-a-list](https://github.com/richardlord/Four-ways-to-link-a-list) - Performance test looking at four linked list architectures for Actionscript 3